pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ## Ask Honest Questions

-Playing the role of World doesn't mean you have to know everything about everything; after all, you are __playing to find out__ too!
-By asking honest questions you can make your job as World both __easier__ and __more fun__ when it comes to three important areas:
+Playing the role of Scenarist doesn't mean you have to know everything about everything; after all, you are __playing to find out__ too!
+By asking honest questions you can make your job as Scenarist both __easier__ and __more fun__ when it comes to three important areas:

   - Creating new content on the fly.